ryzokuken/proposal-temporal/docs/iso-string-ext.md

 ### Calendar-dependent YearMonth and MonthDay

-Based on the data model discussion in [#391](https://github.com/tc39/proposal-temporal/issues/391), YearMonth and MonthDay use the Temporal.Date data model when in a non-ISO calendar system.
+Based on the data model discussion in [#391](https://github.com/tc39/proposal-temporal/issues/391), YearMonth and MonthDay use the Temporal.PlainDate data model when in a non-ISO calendar system.
 For example, the Hebrew calendar might express the YearMonth "Iyar 5780" as 2020-04-25, the first day of that month in the ISO calendar.

 When expressed as an ISO string, we would say: